ska-telescope/ska-rucio-task-manager/README.md

   RUCIO_CFG_AUTH_HOST: https://srcdev.skatelescope.org/rucio-dev
 ```

-Secrets such as certificates and keys can be created, e.g.
+Secrets such as certificates and keys that are created on the cluster, e.g.

 ```bash
 $ kubectl create secret generic oidc-agent-auth-client --from-file=cfg=/path/to/file --from-literal=password=<password>
 ```

-then specified in the `secrets` section:
+can be specified in the `secrets` section:

 ```yaml
 secrets: